 - If you have not read Brain Rules, by John Medina, it is well worth your time, even if you just read the list of rules that describe how the brain works.
 It’s also a great resource to share with kids, and an audio version is available.

 - Multi-tasking, you’ll discover, is something the brain does poorly.
 Instead, the brain bounces back and forth, switching from music to email to the assignment, to texts, losing about 30 seconds during every switch.
 For many kids that adds to up to lots of missed work time.

-5. Make fact-checking a family habit.
+5. Make fact-checking and looking up things a family habit.

 - Identify fact-checking sites and use them when questions come up about the news.

 - Talk about information credibility, misinformation, and disinformation with children in your family.

 6. Consider using a digital device contract or agreement with each family member.

 - A contract or agreement with each child — there are many available — that spells out behavior expectations as well as the guidelines for using mobile devices, screen time, and downloading apps.

 - Share your ideas about consequences (be sure to ask for your child’s suggestions) and do this before a problem arises.
 When something does go wrong, avoid draconian responses and offer additional chances to live up to the agreement.

 7. Talk as often as possible about the digital world — the good (and there is much that’s good), the not so good, and the bad.
 Even if you do not possess as much digital knowledge as your child, you do possess the parenting skills and the values.